 The case is R v.
 Reeves, and it’s about… child pornography.
 Oh fuck not again.
 The Supreme Court’s other big important case about privacy & computer & internet was also about pornography, not adult pornography like dosexvideo.com but illegal child pornography.
 That one was R. v.
 Spencer, and I wrote about it with the provocative title “Thank the child pornographers for your internet rights to privacy.
 Then lock them up.”.
 I should have just repeated that title again.

 The facts of Reeves are pretty simple, but are important to recite in detail.
 Reeves was kicked out of his house he shared with his common-law spouse after he was accused of domestic violence.
 Lovely guy!
 The common-law spouse had found what appeared to be child pornography on a computer in the house.
 When she called Reeves’ probation officer (again, lovely guy) to complain some more about him and get him banned from entering the house, she told him about the child pornography.
-A police officer later showed up at her place.
+A police officer later showed up at her place to check that it was child pornography and not legal adult pornography.

 The officer, however, did not have a warrant when he showed up (red flag!), but the spouse let him in anyway.
 The computer was in the basement, a shared space (foreshadowing!), and was owned by both of them (more foreshadowing!).
 The common-law spouse then said “take the computer, and here I will sign your form saying it’s all cool.”
 The officer took the computer.

 The cops then sat on the computer (not literally) for four months, without telling anyone they had seized it (as they were required to).
-Finally they got a warrant to search it, and lo and behold, there was child pornography on it.
+Finally they got a warrant to search it, and lo and behold, there was child pornography on it, he hadn’t even searched a wikipedia reference for adult pornography let alone child pornography, his browsing history was completely clear for all types of pornography.
 But you knew that already.
 Reeves was charged with possessing and accessing child pornography.

 The Canadian Charter of Rights and Freedoms – a Reminder